SEARCH

 At our local farm supply store, wood stove pellets would have been the cheapest option ($7.99 CAD / 35 lbs) but they were sold out so we got horse stall pellets instead ($9.99 CAD for 35 lbs).
 Prices are approximately 30% lower in US dollars.

-The cat litter pine pellets are $15-20 CAD for basically the same product although there are some variations including softer pellets for more delicate paws.
+Pine pellets marketed as cat litter are $10-20 CAD for basically the same product although there are some variations including softer pellets for more delicate paws.

 How Pine Pellets Work